mistermantas/hop-on-discord/README.md

 > This snippet adds a [floating action button](https://material.io/guidelines/components/buttons-floating-action-button.html) that links to your Discord server!
 The look of it is quite similiar to the [Intercom live chat button](https://www.intercom.com/), which means many users are familiar with the concept of a chat button.
 The snippet is styled to imitate the Discord UI and works everywhere.

+**This repository is no longer maintained.
+Feel free to fork it and continue development.**

 [Live demo](https://hop-on-discord.netlify.com)

 ## Features